dgrisafe/anki-dom-csl/README.md

 ```
 Ayala-Rivera, B. L.A.
 CADA & USC Two-Week Addiction Medicine Rotation Syllabus (2023)

-Blum, D. <a href="https://www.nytimes.com/2023/02/24/well/eat/ozempic-side-effects-alcohol.html"> Some People on Ozempic Lose the Desire to Drink.
+Blum, D. <a href="https://www.nytimes.com/2023/02/24/well/eat/ozempic-side-effects-alcohol.html">Some People on Ozempic Lose the Desire to Drink.
 Scientists Are Asking Why.</a> The New York Times (2023)

-Gandhi, M. et al. in <a href="https://www.natap.org/2023/CROI/croi_42.htm"> High Virologic Suppression Rates on Long-Acting ART in a Safety-Net Clinical Population</a> Conference on Retroviruses and Opportunistic Infections (2023)
+Gandhi, M. et al. in <a href="https://www.natap.org/2023/CROI/croi_42.htm">High Virologic Suppression Rates on Long-Acting ART in a Safety-Net Clinical Population</a> Conference on Retroviruses and Opportunistic Infections (2023)

-Walter, K. <a href="10.1001/jama.2022.22462"> Fentanyl Overdose</a> JAMA 329, 184 (2023)
+Walter, K. <a href="https://doi.org/10.1001/jama.2022.22462">Fentanyl Overdose</a> JAMA 329, 184 (2023)

-Peachman, R. R. <a href="10.1001/jama.2022.22284"> Will the New CDC Opioid Prescribing Guidelines Help Correct the Course in Pain Care?</a> JAMA 329, 111–113 (2023)
+Peachman, R. R. <a href="https://doi.org/10.1001/jama.2022.22284">Will the New CDC Opioid Prescribing Guidelines Help Correct the Course in Pain Care?</a> JAMA 329, 111–113 (2023)

-<a href="https://www.samhsa.gov/about-us/who-we-are/offices-centers/csat"> Center for Substance Abuse Treatment</a> Substance Abuse and Mental Health Services Administration (2023)
+<a href="https://www.samhsa.gov/about-us/who-we-are/offices-centers/csat">Center for Substance Abuse Treatment</a> Substance Abuse and Mental Health Services Administration (2023)
 ```